MetOffice/simulation-systems/source/WorkingPractices/gh_dev_init.rst

 Clone the Repository
 --------------------

 A clone is a local copy of a repository - you can have a local clone of either an upstream repository or a fork.
-A clone will have an active branch which will initially be the default branch of the repository upon merging.
+A clone will have an active branch which will initially be the default branch of the repository.
 All other branches in the repository can be accessed using the ``checkout`` command (see below).
 For general development, you should now get a clone of your fork.

 .. tip::